Energy Switching Guide

-By making use of our energy switching and comparison tool, you’ll be able to compare energy prices of all domestic energy providers and switch energy supplier online.
+By making use of our energy switching and comparison tool, you’ll be able to compare energy prices of all domestic providers and switch energy supplier online.
 The best thing about our service is it’s completely free of charge and very easy to use.
-This way you’ll be able to compare every UK tariff from one convenient location.
+This way you’ll be able to compare the best energy deals from one convenient location.

 Below we have listed some of our most commonly asked questions with regards to energy switching.
 With our energy switching FAQs, we hope to have answered all your questions.

 - Why choosing dual fuel can lower your energy bills?

 In recent years, dual fuel tariffs have become the popular way to bundle your energy services.
 This is the efficient and stress-free way to receive energy in the home.
 With one bill covering everything, convenience is right at your fingertips with a dual fuel option.
 No need to worry about paying various bills each month and the potential of paying bills late.
 One monthly payment takes care of everything.

 If customer issues or queries show up, it is far easier to resolve them as well.
 If you have questions, you only have to deal with one supplier, rather than reach out to several.
 If you choose this option, going with a reputable supplier will also ensure you aren’t dealing with monthly issues on your bills.
 You can receive discounts from many suppliers, and for some homeowners, it will reduce monthly expenses for gas and electricity by bundling the services.